clo4/deno_jamf_school/src/README.tpl.md

-# Jamf School for Deno
+# Jamf School API for Deno

-**Jamf School for Deno is an unofficial, idiomatic API wrapper for Jamf School.**\
+**An unofficial, idiomatic API wrapper for Jamf School.**\
 It should be usable by any school IT admin with _some_ experience in JavaScript.

+Currently, only a limited (mostly read-only) subset of API features are supported.

 If something doesn't work as expected or you just want some help, please [raise an issue on GitHub][issues] so we can improve the library and documentation for